Tip #1: Replace the search codes by queries.

 - limit the number of generated HTML files (and therefore the number of HTML files downloaded to the computer of the Web user).

-- simplify the creation of site pages.
+- easily create the site pages.

-- simplify the layout of site pages.
+- define the layout of the site pages.

 - refresh the style book of the site.